Zübeyde Hanım

-Zübeyde Hanım (1856 – 15 January 1923) was the mother of Mustafa Kemal Atatürk, the founder of the Republic of Turkey.
+Zübeyde Hanım (1857 – 15 January 1923) was the mother of Mustafa Kemal Atatürk, the founder of the Republic of Turkey.
 She was the only daughter of the Hacısofular family which included her two brothers.
-Zübeyde was born in Langaza village (now in Thessaloniki regional unit), Ottoman Empire in 1857 as the daughter of a Turkish peasant.

-Hacısofular Family migrated to Macedonia after the collapse of Karamanids.
+Zübeyde was born in Langada village (now in Thessaloniki regional unit), Ottoman Empire in 1857 as the daughter of a Turkish peasant.
+The Hacısofular family migrated to Macedonia after the collapse of the Karamanids.